aivarsk/libvmod-rewrite/README.rst

 DESCRIPTION
 ===========

 Varnish vmod hack demonstrating how to rewrite HTML content.
+It's not production-ready - I'm still learning and looking for the best way how to do it.

 `Buy me a drink!`__